Downrest/Micron-Client-1.8.8-/README.md

 ### TUTORIAL

-Click the "Code" button, and click the "Download ZIP" button.
-Once you have downloaded this .zip, extract it.
+➤ Search for the "Code" button

+➤ Select "Download ZIP"

+➤ Once downloaded, extract the ZIP

-And place the "VolhornClient" folder in your versions folder *(C:\Users\Example\AppData\Roaming\.minecraft\versions)*
+➤ Place the "VolhornClient" folder in your *(C:\Users\INSERTYOURNAME\AppData\Roaming\.minecraft\versions)*

 ### CREDITS